This article applies to all TeamViewer users.

 ⚠IMPORTANT Information: TeamViewer recommends using Easy Access for unattended access.
 In the combination with the Two-Factor-Authentication, this protection covers accessing the TeamViewer account as well as any machine you are supporting via TeamViewer.

 If you opt-in for a personal password, please ensure your personal password reflects the general best practices as the security is highly dependent on the quality of the password entered in there:

 Strong passwords are at least 8 characters long, ideally combining uppercase and lowercase letters with number digits as well as special characters.

 If you are not meeting the basic requirements, TeamViewer will inform you accordingly and not accept a weaker password:

-Click the Gear icon (⚙) in the upper right corner of the TeamViewer application and navigate to Advanced --> Advanced settings for connections to this computer --> Personal Password you can type in your password.
+Click the Gear icon (⚙) in the upper right corner of the TeamViewer application and navigate to Advanced --> Advanced settings for connections to this computer --> Personal Password.
+Here you can type in your desired password.
 After confirming it by repeating your chosen password, click OK

 The password you are choosing will never be visible to you or anybody else.
 Instead of the password you will see black dots.